Cam-K/nesemu/README.md

 A simple NES emulator, written in C and SDL2

 Only compatible with some mapper 0 games at the moment.
+Able to boot games such as Balloon Fight and Donkey Kong.

 ## How to compile on a Linux system: